binaryedge/api-publicdoc/modules/ssl.md

     * hpkp_pin - HTTP Public Key pin
     * as_pem - the certificate in PEM format
   * verified_certificate_chain - verified certificate chain, all the fields are the same as certificate_chain
+  * successful_trust_store - the trust store successfully used for validation
+    * name - the human-readable name of the trust store
+    * version - the human-readable version or date of the trust store
   * path_validation_result_list - the list of attempts at validating the server's certificate chain path using the trust stores packaged (Mozilla, Apple, etc.)
     * is_certificate_trusted - whether the certificate chain is trusted when using supplied the trust_store
     * trust_store - the trust store used for validation